A11pwnX/Linux-iPhone-6s-X-howto/README.md

 sudo python3 ./bin/load_linux.py -k ./kernel/Image.lzma -d ./kernel/dtbpack -r ./initramfs/initramfs
 ```

+you can put any ramdisk in place of the one provided with the repo (which is broken) by putting the path to your ramdisk after the -r of the command
 This command uploads and boots the Linux kernel, dtbpack, and initramfs to your device via PongoOS.

 ## Project Structure